Updated – January 24, 2020

 - The relative risk of losing out.
 5% may sound good, but the historical returns on the US S&P and Dow Jones have been 10% in USD terms.
 The volatility is just more prevalent, meaning 10% is merely a historical average.
 Therefore, using a deposit account for 3-6 months expenses makes sense, but not for long-term investment money (meaning those with 10, 15, 20 year + timeframes).
 The difference between getting 4%-5% and 10%, could be millions over a lifetime, even on relatively small amounts of money.

-With that being said, what countries offer some of the best rates on bank deposits?
+Despite the risks mentioned in the first section, which countries have some of the best rates on USD and local currency.
 In no particular order I have listed a few below:

 Many well-known institutions, such as New Zealand’s ANZ bank, serve Cambodia.
 Typically, interest rates are around 4.5%-4.75% for